NatronGitHub/Natron/BUGS.md

 Here is a list of non-blocking bugs / wanted features:

+- KnobSerialization: add a boolean "HasAnimation" just before "Curves", so that curves are not serialized if they are trivial

 - derive and integrate are not implemented for animated Double, Double2D, Double3D, RGBA, RGB parameters (derive returns 0, integrate returns (t2-t1)*getValue())